-The drafting of this legal document can perhaps be an intimidating exercise as it contains a lot of complicated legalese.
-However, remember that the point of the written agreement is to make clear and protect your rights and the rights of the grantee.
+The drafting of this legal document can perhaps be an intimidating exercise as it contains extensive legalese.
+However, remember that the point of the written agreement is to make clear and protect your rights, the rights of future landowners, and the rights of the conservation easement holder.